rojojojo/accountchecker/README.md

 You can use this tool to look up a username or password & check if it has been breached.
 You can also provide a text file with a list of users (one user/account per line).

 Dependencies:
-requests library
+requests

 Install this library using the following command:
-pip install requests
+pip install -r requirements.txt

 usage:
 accountchecker.py [-h] [-u USERNAME] [-f FILENAME] [-p PASSWORD]